 Shoulder dystocia occurs in 1 in 20-30 term vaginal deliveries and is often unpredictable (Gurewitsch, 2018).
 “According to the American College of Obstetricians and Gynecologists, shoulder dystocia is defined as the inability for clinicians to complete the delivery of the fetus with gentle downward traction after the emergence of the head.”
 (Rayburn, 2017).
 Unlike other obstetric emergencies, shoulder dystocia can lead to harm to both mom and baby.
 It “increases the neonatal risk of brachial plexus injury clavicle or humeral fracture, and if not resolved in a timely fashion, may lead to asphyxia due to umbilical cord compression or even death” (Joost Van De Ven, 2015).
 “Up to 40% of shoulder dystocia end in brachial plexus injuries” (Gurewitsch, 2018).

-In the US, injuries suffered because of or related to shoulder dystocia are a leading cause of litigation against obstetric providers, with 60% of those cases resulting in medium payouts.
+In the US, injuries suffered because of or related to obstetric emergencies such as shoulder dystocia which are a leading cause of litigation against obstetric providers, with 60% of those cases resulting in medium payouts.
 That is four times higher than other malpractice cases (Gurewitsch, 2018).
 Due to the higher number of payouts, liability insurance companies are mandating simulation-based training so that obstetric providers are competent and rehearsed in shoulder dystocia management skills (Gurewitsch, 2018).

 The most effective way to prevent shoulder dystocia from being harmful to the patient(s) is for healthcare providers to be prepared, have prompt recognition, and have effective communication skills so that they can skillfully perform the right manoeuvers to mitigate injury (Gurewitsch, 2018).
 The two most effective maneuvers that can be utilized if “shoulder” occurs are, the McRoberts and the Gaskin maneuvers.
 McRoberts forces the infant to rotate its shoulders and allows for the delivery of the posterior arm (Joost Van De Ven, 2015).
 The Gaskin—also known as the “all 4s method”—consists of having the laboring woman move to her hands and knees so that the pelvis is shifted in a different position, helping free the baby from the womb (Joost Van De Ven, 2015).
 Teamwork amongst healthcare providers is essential for the successful treatment of shoulder dystocia.
 The best way to practice communication while also practicing effective solutions to emergency problems is to conduct high-fidelity simulations with your care providers.